Effective: November 09, 2020

 - To enforce our rights, prevent fraud, and for safety.
 To protect and defend the rights, property or safety of ZenQMS or third parties, including enforcing contracts or policies, or in connection with investigating and preventing fraud or security issues.

 ZenQMS takes security of data very seriously.
-ZenQMS works hard to protect Other Information you provide from loss, misuse, and unauthorized access or disclosure.
-These steps take into account the sensitivity of the Other Information we collect, process and store, and the current state of technology.
+ZenQMS applies, maintains, and monitors physical, technical, and administrative safeguards in accordance with industry standards as outlined in its System and Data Security related SOPs and Policies, to protect Information you provide from loss, misuse, and unauthorized access or disclosure.
+These steps take into account the sensitivity of the Information we collect, process and store, and the current state of technology.
 Given the nature of communications and information processing technology, ZenQMS cannot guarantee that Information, during transmission through the Internet or while stored on our systems or otherwise in our care, will be absolutely safe from intrusion by others.